 I believe you can adapt this recipe to use Active Dry yeast if that’s your only option, though I haven’t tested it with this recipe.
 You will need to make some changes for Active Dry yeast.
 I have provided some details for this in the Recipe Card below.

 Flour – unbleached bread flour is recommended, for best results.
-You could also use bleached bread flour or bleached or unbleached all purpose flour, but the resulting loaf may have a slightly different consistency and you may need to use a bit more flour over-all if using all purpose flour.
+You could also use bleached bread flour or bleached or unbleached all-purpose flour, but the resulting loaf may have a slightly different consistency and you may need to use a bit more flour overall if using all-purpose flour.

 - Use the paddle attachment to stir together.

-- Add the room temperature buttermilk.
+- Add the room-temperature buttermilk.

 - Add the oil.